zueve/django-rest-captcha/README.md

 }
 ```

-Decode and understand image and make request.
+Decode and understand world on image and make request to protected view.
 If your have mistake - your should re generate your image.